JoshuaProvoste/URL-Encode-Injection/README.md

 ### References

-Nowadays, there are no public references because is my own idea to bring null byte injection to the category of brute force or fuzzing process.
+Nowadays, there are no public references because is my own idea to bring Null Byte Injection to the category of brute force or fuzzing process.

 However, you can read more about Null Byte Injection and URL encoded attacks: